Artboomy/japanese-vocabulary-extractor/README.md

 This will generate a vocab.csv file containing all words.

+# Notices

+If you run into errors, look into the mokuro repository linked at the bottom.
+There might be some issues with python version compatibility.

 # TODO

 * Upload to PyPi and make usage much easier and simpler